If you find yourself breaking out from dairy milk, you’re not alone.

 - The worst milk alternatives for acne

-In my Definitive Guide to Dairy and Acne, I break down several reasons why dairy is linked to acne:
+In the eBook included in the Clear Skin Resource Kit, I break down several reasons why dairy is linked to acne:

 - Dairy contains hormones, like IGF-1, that clog and block pores